 I used stranded wire and ferrules for this install.
 When I want to use a Decora style switch in a single gang box, I like the greater flexibility of stranded, though I’ve used solid core plenty of times when I’m out of ferrules.

 As always, I do a quick bench test to make sure everything’s working.
-I like to provision the module at this point – add to the Wi-Fi network, assign a static IP address, and enable cloud services.
+I like to provision the module at this point – add to the Wi-Fi network, assign a static IP address, upgrade firmware, and enable cloud services.

 Here’s a shot of the original wiring – Line in, Load out, neutral bundle.
 The house was built in 78, so I’m fortunate to have neutral drops in almost all the boxes.